ruby-concurrency/concurrent-ruby/md/thread_pool.md

 `$GLOBAL_THREAD_POOL` global variable.
 Generally, this pool should not be directly accessed.
 Use the other concurrency features instead.

-By default the global thread pool is a `CachedThreadPool`.
-This means it consumes no resources unless concurrency functions are called.
-Most of the time this pool can simply be left alone.
+By default the global thread pool is a `NullThreadPool`.
+This isn't a real thread pool at all.
+It's simply a proxy for creating new threads on every post to the pool.
+I couldn't decide which of the other threads pools and what configuration would be the most universally appropriate so I punted.
+If you understand thread pools then you know enough to make your own choice.
+That's why the global thread pool can be changed.

 ### Changing the Global Thread Pool